Anhui-tqhuang/oidc/README.md

 Then, client app:
 1. extract the state and verify the state
 2. extract the code
-3. use the code to exchange the token
+3. use the code to exchange the token which contains access_token, refresh_token and id_token.
 4. extract and verify the id token from the token
 5. return id token to the user

+Access token could be used to call `/userinfo` endpoint to fetch users' info, refresh_token could be used to refresh the token.

-Step 3 and step 4 are parts of oauth2 and oidc package, we could use existing ones for each program language.
+Step 3 and step 4 are parts of oauth2 and oidc package, we could use existing ones for each program language. if you want to implement them by yourself, plz refer to the oauth2 framework [RFC 6749](https://www.rfc-editor.org/rfc/rfc6749.html).

 User once gets an id token, he/she could use it to call the api belonged to client-app, client-app would consume [claims](https://auth0.com/docs/scopes/openid-connect-scopes) (which are name/value pairs that contain information about a user) to verify the identify of the user.